aiida-vasp/aiida-vasp/docs/source/howto/other_codes.md

 There are a few differences to note:

-1. The `VaspBuilderUpdater` class is used to set up the input parameters with presets, here we used the `MITRelaxSet` as the set name.
-The code will automatically load use the `pymatgen.io.vasp.sets.MITRelaxSet` class to setup the input parameters subsequently.
+1. The `VaspBuilderUpdater` class is used to set up the input parameters with presets, here we used the `MPRelaxSet` as the set name.
+The code will automatically load use the `pymatgen.io.vasp.sets.MPRelaxSet` class to setup the input parameters subsequently.
 The supported pymatgen sets can be found in the `aiida_vasp.workchains.v2.pmgset` module.
 2. The `apply_preset` method takes an `orm.StructureData` as input, which is converted from a pymatgen `Structure`.
 This input structure is stored in the database as a `StructureData` node.
 3. In addition to the calculation input, one needs to define resources requested from the computing cluster's scheduler.
 This is because the `submit` method submits all calculation data to the daemon which takes care the rests, rather than having the user manually transfer the data to the remote machine, submit the job, and then retrieve the results.
 In fact, what gets submitted is a *workflow* which may apply automatic restarts and error corrections if needed.